Music Technology Major, Bachelor of Arts (BA)

-The Bachelor of Arts in Music Technology and Entrepreneurship is designed to provide professional training for students who aim to succeed as creative entrepreneurs, performers, songwriters, engineers, and producers in the music industry.
+The Bachelor of Arts in Music Technology is designed for students who aim to succeed as creative entrepreneurs, performers, songwriters, engineers, and producers in the music industry.
 This program includes a contemporary music curriculum that addresses the dynamic and changing landscape of the music profession.
 Additionally, this degree includes courses from Engineering and Business to provide relevant training in this emerging field.
-The advancements in technology impact how music is performed, consumed, produced and marketed, and there is an abundance of opportunity for today’s musician not addressed in traditional undergraduate music degree programs.
+Advancements in technology impact how music is performed, consumed, produced and marketed, and there is an abundance of opportunity for today’s musician not addressed in traditional undergraduate music degree programs.

 Note: two years of a single high school foreign language or one year of a single college-level foreign language is required.